jiakangchen005/Competitive-Programming/templates/README.md

 #### The only reason I use code templates is when I hit Time Limit Exceeded (TLE), and I mainly use python (slow).
 These templates are made for better time performance, not for readability and elegancy.

 #### I also used some of PyRival's fast I/O code.
-Cool GitHub page → https://github.com/cheran-senthil/PyRival
+Cool GitHub page, check them out → https://github.com/cheran-senthil/PyRival